The Ultimate Photography Guide to Palm Springs

 Located at Beal Rd, Calipatria, CA 92233

 I hope you enjoyed my Ultimate Photography Guide of Palm Springs.
-Head here for more of my photography guides.
+Head here for more of my California Guides.
 And if you’re heading to the desert soon, take me with you please?

 I’d love to hear which spot is your favorite, comment below!